-One of the important roles of a board is to review the CEO's performance.
-How can the Board fulfill its fiduciary responsibilities when the Chair of the Board is also the CEO?
+A crucial board role is hiring the CEO, evaluating the CEO's performance, and firing the CEO.
+Can the Board fulfill its fiduciary responsibilities when the Chair of the Board is also the CEO?

 How can the Chair conduct a fair and impartial meeting when the focus of the meeting is the CEO's performance?